-Portions of the General Development District I or II may also include residential development.
-However, no area shall be designated as a General Development I or II District based solely on residential use.
+Portions of the Village Center District may include residential development.
+However, no area shall be designated as a Village Center District based solely on residential use.

-In areas adjacent to great ponds classified GPA and adjacent to rivers flowing to great ponds classified GPA, the designation of an area as a General Development District shall be based upon uses existing at the time of adoption of this Ordinance.
-There shall be no newly established General Development Districts or expansions in area of existing General Development Districts adjacent to great ponds classified GPA, and adjacent to rivers that flow to great ponds classified GPA.
+In areas adjacent to great ponds classified GPA and adjacent to rivers flowing to great ponds classified GPA, the designation of an area as a Village Center District shall be based upon uses existing at the time of adoption of this Ordinance.
+There shall be no newly established Village Center Districts or expansions in the area of existing Village Center Districts adjacent to great ponds classified GPA, and adjacent to rivers that flow to great ponds classified GPA

-F. Maritime Activities District.
+7. Maritime Activities District (MA)

-The Maritime Activities District includes areas where the existing predominant pattern of development is consistent with the allowed uses for this district as indicated in the Table of Land Uses, Section 14, and other areas which are suitable for functionally water-dependent uses, taking into consideration such factors as:
+The Maritime Activities District includes areas where the existing predominant pattern of development is consistent with the allowed uses for this district as indicated in Section II.C: Table Of Land Uses and other areas which are suitable for functionally water-dependent uses, taking into consideration such factors as:

-- (1) Shelter from prevailing winds and waves; - (2) Slope of the land within 250 feet, horizontal distance, of the shoreline; - (3) Depth of the water within 150 feet, horizontal distance, of the shoreline; - (4) Available support facilities including utilities and transportation facilities; and - (5) Compatibility with adjacent upland uses.
+- a) Shelter from prevailing winds and waves; - b) Slope of the land within 250 feet, horizontal distance, of the shoreline; - c) Depth of the water within 150 feet, horizontal distance, of the shoreline; - Available support facilities including utilities and transportation facilities; and - e) Compatibility with adjacent upland uses.

 The Town of Newcastle identifies the SD - Marine District, as established by the Newcastle Core Zoning Code, Article 1, Section 3, as a Maritime Activities District.
-This district is that area identified on the Town's Tax_Map 11, Lot 40,
+This district is that area identified on the Town's Tax\Map 11, Lot 40,